tlamedia/gtm-kit/readme.txt

 ## Serve the Google tag from your own domain

 Ad blockers and browser tracking restrictions treat a script loaded from Google differently from one loaded by your own site.
-GTM Kit can serve the Google tag from your own domain instead, so more of your measurement survives the trip.
+GTM Kit can serve the Google tag from your own domain instead, so the tag loads where a request to Google's domain would have been blocked.
+The measurement the tag sends still goes to Google; moving that to your domain as well needs Google's tag gateway through a CDN or host that supports it.

 Before you can switch it on, GTM Kit checks that your server can reach Google and that the address it would serve the tag from is actually reachable, and it repeats both checks once a day afterwards.
 If either stops working, GTM Kit goes back to loading the container the standard way and tells you, so your tracking never stops without warning.